-Narrowing down your options for an African safari can be tough, but if you ask me, I’d recommend moving Namibia to the top of your travel list!
-Situated on the southwest coast of Africa, Namibia is home to the world’s oldest desert—the Namib.
+Narrowing down your options for an African safari can be tough, but if you ask me, I’d move Namibia to the top of your travel list.
+Stretching along the southwest coast of Africa, Namibia is home to the Namib—the world’s oldest desert—and some of the continent’s most striking scenery.

 Reason 1: The Scenery